guilhermeladislau/guilhermeladislau/README.md

 <h2>▌PROFILE</h2>

 <p>
-Computer systems are built by humans.
-Humans make mistakes.

 I spend my time understanding how systems work, how they fail, and how they can be broken, secured, or improved.